Farewell to Reason: Content

 The second chapter argues that Xenophanes, who was praised by Karl Popper for inventing scientific rationalism, never provides an argument against the Homeric gods.
 Rather, Xenophanes begs the question and assumes that defenders of the Homeric worldview accept that there can be a single God.
 Xenophanes, rather than inventing rational criticism, provides an instructive episode in the history of relativism.

 This is followed by several chapters that are reprinted essays on various topics including the role of theories in simplifying nature (a theme that would be explored in more detail in Conquest of Abundance), creativity, progress in the sciences, arts, and philosophy, Mach's principle, incommensurability, Aristotle's theory of mathematics, and critical reviews of some of Popper's books.

-The final parts of the book include a lengthly letter where he argues, amongst other things, that cultural exchanges do not require shared assumptions or a shared language as well as a titular essay where he argues that philosophy should be abandoned as a practice and replaced by participation in particular traditions.
+The final parts of the book include a lengthy letter where he argues, amongst other things, that cultural exchanges do not require shared assumptions or a shared language as well as a titular essay where he argues that philosophy should be abandoned as a practice and replaced by participation in particular traditions.